alextanhongpin/evolutionary-architecture/README.md

 - how to get count of billions of unique items
 - how to prevent users from executing the same action twice (like/unlike, same user should not be able to like more than once, and a user that has not liked an event cannot unlike it, leading to negative count)
 - how to create a sharable form with capability url that will expire, same as honestbee group purchase
+- how does sharding/partitioning works?
+- how to partition by uuid?
+- how to design distributed cache
+- designing architecture with 3 levels (general, domain specific/personalized, modular).
+Most architecture/system design is geared towards the requirements they need to deliver.
+We can make it general, but for the best performance, we still need to be specific.

 ## SASS